canorve/EllipSect/paper/paper.md

 cube image to check if the galaxy model is the appropriate one.
 The FITS file contains the galaxy, model and residual images.

+The surface brightness models fitted by GALFIT could not be enough to decide whether a model is appropiate or it would need more components.
+This is why we have developed \
-EllipSect is a python code to analyze the surface brightness models fitted by GALFIT.
+EllipSect.
+It is a python code to analyze the surface brightness models fitted by GALFIT.
 It can extract the surface brightness models of the galaxy, model and their components.
 The programs also computes extra photometric variables that are not originally computed for GALFIT such as total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, bulge to total ratio, and component to total light ratio.
 Extra information for the model is computed as well: Tidal, Bumpiness, Signal to Noise Ratio.
 Akaike Information Criterion and Bayesian information criterion.
-This aids to GALFIT's users to select the best model for their galaxies.
+This aids to GALFIT's users to select the best model for their galaxies and compute extra-photometry information.

 # Statement of Need